cconstab/at_talk_gui/README.md

 # AtTalk Unified GUI/TUI

-A unified messaging application built on the atPlatform that supports both graphical (Flutter) and terminal (CLI) interfaces, sharing the same core business logic for consistent behavior across different environments.
+A modern, responsive messaging application built on the atPlatform with both graphical (Flutter) and terminal (CLI) interfaces.
+Features a comprehensive side panel navigation system, real-time messaging, and intelligent unread message management.

 ## 🌟 Overview

 AtTalk is a secure, peer-to-peer messaging application that leverages atSigns for identity and end-to-end encryption.
-This repository contains a unified codebase that supports:
+This repository contains a unified codebase supporting:

-- **GUI Mode**: Full-featured Flutter application with rich UI
+- **GUI Mode**: Full-featured Flutter app with responsive design and side panel navigation
 - **TUI Mode**: Terminal-based interface for command-line environments
-- **Shared Core**: Common business logic, models, and services used by both interfaces
+- **Shared Core**: Common business logic, models, and services for consistent behavior

 ## 🏗️ Architecture